Esplanade Bridge: Jubilee Bridge

 The Jubilee Bridge is a bridge that is being built east of Esplanade Bridge in Singapore, which is meant to displace pedestrian traffic from Esplanade Bridge.
 It is located in the lower parts of the Singapore River near the Esplanade Bridge.
 It was opened on 29 March 2015, for the passing of Lee Kuan Yew.

 The bridge was first announced in 2009 and construction began in 2012.
 National Development Minister Khaw Boon Wan noted that the construction of such a bridge had been suggested by the late Mr Lee himself, during a 2004 visit to Marina Bay.
 Then, the bridge was too narrow and he thought the friendlier connection is needed.
 It was officially opened in November 2015.

 The bridge is a prestressed concrete bridge based on joists, intended for pedestrians and cyclists.
 The bridge is to relieve the Esplanade Bridge, which runs along it, and has only very narrow sidewalks.
 It was built for the 50th anniversary of the independence of Singapore (1965).

 In popular culture

 The bridge is featured in HBO series Westworld, as part of the third season.

-It is featured in the 2019 video game Mario Kart Tour as part of the Singapore Speedway racecourse.